gogins/csound-extended/README.md

-Please note, some NDK dependencies are built in their own subdirectories, and some are built in OTHER subdirectories with their own makefiles that refer to source files in the original subdirectories.
-There is a naming
-convention: `link` is the original Git repository for the Ableton Link Kit which we do not build, and `link-opcodes` is our subdirectory which we do build and which includes files from the `link` subdirectory.
+Please note, some NDK dependencies are built in their own subdirectories, and some are built in OTHER subdirectories with their own makefiles that refer to source files in the ORIGINAL subdirectories.
+There is a naming convention, e.g. `link` is the original Git repository for the Ableton Link Kit which we do not build, and `link-opcodes` is our subdirectory which we do build and which includes files from the `link` subdirectory.

 ## License